Sessions Records Labels Search Tunes Covers Main FAQ

 Finally, I would like to focus on an aspect that I feel very strongly about.
 While I was putting all these hours of unpublished material under the microscope, looking for a common denominator that would help me discover the methods used by Miles to lead his band, I asked myself many times how useful it all was.
 A risk of this type of analysis is that it can sterilize the artistic content of a work, which, by itself, doesn't need any verbal explanation.
 It's like separating the brush-strokes of a picture by Picasso to understand what impulses from his mind guided his hand in every movement.
 An artist, however, gives his attention to the work of art as a whole.

-The "explicit verbal instruction" in Miles's music never existed, not even in the preparation of pieces.
+The "explicit verbal instruction" in Miles' music never existed, not even in the preparation of pieces.
 This is shown to be true from the conversations I had with Dave Liebman, Dave Holland, Joe Zawinul, Miroslav Vitous, Bill Evans, Bob Berg, and John Scofield -- they said that Miles rarely gave any instructions as to what should be played.
 From these conversations, it is clear that the so-called "coded phrases" were never formalized in the sense of a priori agreements or even arrangements.
 Anyway these signals existed and were so clear and efficient that everyone knew which "direction" to take.

 My research should be seen, therefore, as an attempt to identify and isolate several elements of a mosaic, but, in order to appreciate the effect produced by the putting together of these elements, it is necessary to stand back and look at the work in its entirety.